Skip to main content

 Working towards net-zero carbon dioxide emissions by 2030.

 Newcastle University has committed, following its Climate Emergency Statement, to net-zero carbon dioxide emissions by 2030.
-Achieving this is going to involve improving activities and infrastructure across many areas of the University.
+Realising this target is going to involve improving activities and infrastructure across many areas of the University.

 Delivery of the Climate Action Plan and ongoing carbon reduction measures is supported by £15 million per year of central funding from the University, alongside SALIX funding and funding from other grants where bids have been successful.